Maatrika-P/Flan-T5-Exploration-With-T5-small-Fine-Tuning/README.md

 - **all_scores_Flan-T5**: Keep the evaluation scores obtained using the Flan-T5 model.
 - **all_scores_T5-small**: Store evaluation scores after fine-tuning the T5-Small model.

+### SMA_Final_Report 📝
+- Consists of more details about teh scores and the dataset for better understanding

 ## Getting Started 🚀

 If you want to replicate the project or work with the provided code, follow these instructions: